-- All incoming students to majors in the Department of Design must have a laptop computer.
-Read more about the department’s laptop requirement.
+- All incoming students to the Department of Design must have a laptop computer.
+Read more about the department’s laptop requirements.

-Meeting minimum academic and GPA requirements, submitting all application materials by the deadline, and completing departmental AAH Core courses (or equivalents) does not guarantee eligibility or acceptance to the department.
+Meeting minimum academic standards, GPA requirements, and submitting all application materials by the deadline does not guarantee eligibility or acceptance to the department.

 You are eligible to apply to internally transfer from another UT Austin college or add a simultaneous major in the Department of Design if you meet all of the following criteria:

-- You are currently enrolled as an undergraduate student at UT Austin and it is spring semester. (applications are not accepted during fall semester)
+- You are currently an enrolled or readmitted undergraduate student at UT Austin during the spring semester (applications are not accepted during the fall semester).

 - You have not already applied twice to internally transfer or add a simultaneous major in this department.

-- You have an overall 3.0 GPA at UT Austin.
-The Admissions Committee gives preference to applicants who have at least a 3.0 GPA by the end of the semester in which the student applies.
+- The Admissions Committee gives preference to applicants who have at least a 3.0 GPA by the end of the semester in which the student applies.

 UT’s 60-Hour Rule